White Nile

-The White Nile (النيل الأبيض DIN) is a river in North and East Africa, the minor of the two main tributaries of the Nile, the larger being the Blue Nile.
-The name "White" comes from the clay sediment carried in the water that changes the water to a pale color.
+The White Nile (النيل الأبيض DIN) is a river in North and East Africa.
+It is the less voluminous, but longer (and wider and shallower), of the two major tributaries of the Nile, the larger being the Blue Nile.
+The name "White" comes from the clay sediment carried in the water which gives the water a pale color.

 In the strict meaning, "White Nile" refers to the river formed at Lake No, at the confluence of the Bahr al Jabal and Bahr el Ghazal Rivers.
 In the wider sense, "White Nile" refers to all the stretches of river draining from Lake Victoria through to the merger with the Blue Nile: the "Victoria Nile" from Lake Victoria via Lake Kyoga to Lake Albert, then the "Albert Nile" to the South Sudan border, and then the "Mountain Nile" or "Bahr-al-Jabal" down to Lake No. "White Nile" may sometimes include the headwaters of Lake Victoria, the most remote of which being 2300 mi from the Blue Nile.

 A map showing the White Nile and the Blue Nile in East Africa.